substrate-system/connect/README.md

 Permissive CORS headers are exposed at `Connection.CORS`.
 Override this static property to use different CORS headers.

-The `Connection` class reads the response code in the `Response` obuject returned from `auth`.
+The `Connection` class reads the response code in the `Response` object returned from `auth`.
 That's how we **determine if we should open a** **session or not**.